Garibaldi Tree FAQs

 That’s a great question!
 Please use the steps below as a checklist to ensure our team can provide you with swift and efficient service.

-Generally no, as long as you have completed our recommended preparatory tasks (see above), you do not need to be at home/on-site.
+Generally no, you do not need to be at home/on-site.

 However, if view work is being carried out, having access to the view site lines from the home is usually required.
 An agent, owner, or access to the house may be needed to get the job done to perfection.